Character subpage for the Universe 9 characters.

 - Smug Snake: According to the character profiles, he tends to make fun of the other universes.
 The first action he does when we first see him is to arrogantly smile along the Trio of Danger.
 Buu wipes said smile off his face fairly quickly.
 It becomes very apparent how smug he is when it's revealed in episode 80 that Universe 9 is considered the worst handled of the current twelve universes.

 - The Social Darwinist: In his words, "Universe 9 is not a place for losers".
-Considering that Universe 9 has the lowest mortal level and is the first universe to be eliminated, Ro was very, VERY wrong.
+Considering that Universe 9 has the lowest mortal level and is the first universe to be eliminated, Roh was very, VERY wrong.

 - Token Evil Teammate: In contrast to Sidra, he's a Supreme Kai who happens to be a gigantic, underhanded, spiteful Jerkass.
 Kibito and Beerus both note that his behavior is very unbecoming for a Supreme Kai.
 That said, he isn't really 'evil', just extremely petty.
 As Goku Black notes, not even he would've approved of his Zero Mortals Plan, which is why he needed to kill him in the future timeline.

 - Underestimating Badassery: He seems to be really cocky when it comes to other universes, especially when seeing Majin Buu and thinking of him as some simple chew toy.
 He's taken down a peg when his universe is assessed to be the weakest, averaging a level about half that of Universe 7 (which is second-last).
+His arrogance proves to be his downfall in the actual tournament, as his poor strategy to have all of his universe's fighters bumrush Goku and Vegeta, two of the strongest competitors, results in Universe 9's embarrassingly early erasure.
+It's worse when you consider that he had already witnessed Goku's incredible power firsthand in the Zen Exhibition.

 - Undignified Death: His last act before his erasure is to break down and scream to Zeno for mercy.
-Compared to all the other universes who faced their erasure with dignity, Ro's death comes off as pathetic and hardly have dignity for it.
+Compared to all the other universes who faced their erasure with dignity, Ro's death comes off as pathetic and hardly has dignity for it.

 Trio of Danger